 I like to use Coschedule’s free Headline Analyzer tool to help with this step.

 SEO Title Best Practices

 - Place your keyword phrase as far left in the title as possible.

-- Keep your title length close to 55 characters and between 6 to 9 words.
+- Keep your title length close to 55 characters and between six and nine words.